yianzhou/yianzhou.github.io/_posts/apple/2020-11-2-networking.md

 ### networkServiceType

+You might be familiar with five QoS classes associated with dispatch queues and NSOperation objects. `URLSession` is QoS-aware which means it will capture the QoS off the queue on which you call `task.resume()`.
+And all the messages that it sends to your delegates will respect this QoS.
+For example, if your app wants to fetch some data which is not time critical, consider resuming that task on a queue which has background QoS to make sure this task does not contend for CPU with other higher priority work that your app might be doing.

-Starting in iOS 5 we had the [`networkServiceType`](https://developer.apple.com/documentation/foundation/nsurlrequest/networkservicetype) API, and that lets you express your needs to the network.
+Starting in iOS 5 we had the [`networkServiceType`](https://developer.apple.com/documentation/foundation/nsurlrequest/networkservicetype) API.
+Network service type is the property on the `URLSessionConfiguration` object that allows you to classify your network traffic that helps the system prioritize the data leaving the device.

 | Service Type   | Availability | Description                                                                                                                                                                                               |
 | -------------- | ------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |